 - Behavioural changes

 Your veterinarian will perform a complete physical examination and obtain a medical history from you.
-Diagnosis is based on identification of the organism.
-Cryptococcal infection should be considered in cats with chronic nasal discharge which doesn’t respond to antibiotics.
+Diagnosis made by identifying the pathogen in a sample.

-- Cytology: Cellular examination from a sample of nasal discharge of cerebrospinal fluid to look for presence of cryptococcus.
+- Cytology: Cellular examination from a sample of nasal discharge of cerebrospinal fluid to look for the presence of Cryptococcus.

 - Histopathology: Examination of biopsied tissues of skin nodules, lymph nodes, nasal mucosa.